xai3/Texi/README.md

 ## License

-Shoyu is released under the MIT license.
+Texi is released under the MIT license.
 See LICENSE for details.